The Fifth Season (novel): Reception

 The New York Times' review stated "The Fifth Season invites us to imagine a dismantling of the earth in both the literal and the metaphorical sense, and suggests the possibility of a richer and more fundamental escape.
 The end of the world becomes a triumph when the world is monstrous, even if what lies beyond is difficult to conceive for those who are trapped inside it."
 NPR wrote that "Jemisin brilliantly illustrates the belief that, yes, imaginative world-building is a vital element of fantasy—but also that every character is a world unto herself."

 In August 2017 it was announced that The Fifth Season is being adapted for television by TNT with rapper and actor Daveed Diggs attached as an executive producer.
+In 2021, Jemesin announced that she had signed a seven-figure deal with TriStar Pictures to adapt The Fifth Season and the rest of the Broken Earth trilogy to film, seemingly confirming that the TNT adaptation was no longer in progress.

 Awards

-The Fifth Season was awarded the Hugo Award for Best Novel at the 74th World Science Fiction Convention on August 20, 2016, making Jemisin the first black person to win the award.
-It also won the Sputnik Award, and was nominated for the Nebula Award and World Fantasy Award for Best Novel.
+The Fifth Season's award for the Best Novel Hugo made Jemisin the second Black person to win the award.

-This is the first of three books in the Broken Earth series.
-The second novel in the trilogy, The Obelisk Gate, was published on August 16, 2016, and won a Hugo Award for Best Novel in 2017.
-The third book, The Stone Sky, was published in August 2017 and won the 2018 Hugo Award for Best Novel.
-These consecutive wins made Jemisin the first person to win the Hugo Award three years in a row or for all three books in a trilogy.